cameronvu/Technica-2022-Demo-Day-Site/README.md

-# DemoDayWebsite
+# Technica Hackathon Demo Day Site

-Technica 2022 Workshop
+Competition at The Hotel, UMD in 2022.